cvanaret/Uno/README.md

 ### C
 The C interface is compiled as part of the Uno library.
 For more details, see its [README.md](bindings/C/README.md).
+It may be modified in future minor releases.

 ## Solving a problem with Uno